 - Rain jacket and rain pants

 - Eye protection (sunglasses)

-- Sturdy shoes for light hiking (water proof is best), wool socks.
+- Hiking boots (water proof is best), wool socks.

 - Hat and gloves, scarf and balaclava

 - T-shirts for underlayers

 - Spare gloves - spare shoes.

 - Micro-spikes (for walking on packed snow and icy sections)